I-10 Tuneup Construction On Hold Between Banning, Cabazon; Resumes Tuesday

 The I-10 Pavement Rehabilitation Project, dubbed the I-10 Tune-Up, is a three-phase project spanning nearly 20 miles from Pennsylvania Avenue in Beaumont to the Highway 111 interchange in Palm Springs that Caltrans warns will bring sporadic traffic delays.

-Following a break for Presidents Day weekend, work resumes Tuesday at 7 p.m. until Wednesday morning at 6:30 a.m. — Tuesday through Friday — between Eighth Street in Banning and Main Street in Cabazon.
+Following a break for Presidents Day weekend, work resumes Tuesday evening at 7 p.m. until Wednesday morning at 6:30 a.m. — between Eighth Street in Banning and Main Street in Cabazon.
 Crews will continue installing protective barriers for workers and removing the existing center divider, Caltrans officials said.

 “Alternating lane closures are anticipated during night work hours going in both directions,” according to Caltrans.

-From Tuesday until Friday, the highway shoulder will also be closed from 6 a.m. until 5 p.m.
+From Tuesday through Friday, the highway shoulder will also be closed from 6 a.m. until 5 p.m.

 No daytime lane closures are currently planned, said Terri Kasinga, a Caltrans spokeswoman.